 China although more inclusive than the erstwhile Soviet regime follows the pattern often seen in other extractive nations where large private enterprises exist so long as they obediently submit themselves to the Communist dispensation.
 The authors presciently predict that China may eventually meet the fate of Soviet Union unless it gives room to creative destruction.

-On a whole, Why Nations Fail is a must read for those who wish to understand why a handful of nations prospered whereas the others continue to languish through the jargons of the authors; creative destruction, extractive institution, virtuous & vicious cycle to name a few.
+As a whole, Why Nations Fail is a must read for those who wish to understand why a handful of them prospered whereas the others continue to languish through the jargon of the authors; creative destruction, extractive institution, virtuous & vicious cycle to name a few.
 Although an engrossing read however, at times you might feel lost in the barrage of historical examples stretching over thousands of years.
-Since, the authors try to reinforce their claim of extractive institutions being the only reason behind failures of nations across Asia, Africa & Latin America hence, historical instances beyond a point may appear to be repetitive but then, such repetitiveness is expected of a tome that’s trying to drive home a narrative.
+If you can cope with this, the book would certainly set you on a path to alternate reasoning behind how nations behave.